 Collard and spring greens are some of the tastiest and healthiest cabbages around and they are incredibly easy to grow.

-In fact, you can even grow collard and spring greens from scraps so you don’t have to fork out for seeds.
+In fact, you can even grow collard and spring greens from scraps and stems so you don’t have to fork out for seeds.

-Last year I grew spring greens from scraps with my 10 year old that kept us in tasty cabbage leaves all summer long.
+Last year I grew spring greens from scraps and stems with my 10 year old that kept us in tasty cabbage leaves all summer long.

 1. What Are Collard & Spring Greens?

 As we’ve covered already, collard and spring greens are incredibly easy to grow.
 In fact the only complicated thing about them is what they are!!

 There’s a bit of a debate between us Brits and you Americans.

 But basically what Americans call collard greens are near enough what we Brits call spring greens and they are both a nutritious loose leafed cabbage.

 Any differences are really just a matter of which varieties grow best in the UK’s milder climate compared with the heat and extremes of the USA.
 So with readers both sides of the pond I will refer to them interchangeably.